swikriti04/Covid-19-Tracker/README.md

 ### Recovered
 ### Death

-## It also shows you graph for whichevercountry you want.
+## It also shows you graph for whichever country you want.

 ## Below are snaps of how it looks.